-FREE NATIONAL BOWEL SCREENING PROGRAMME
+GOVERNMENT RUN NATIONAL BOWEL SCREENING PROGRAMME

 Any sample that detects blood requires the patient to have a follow up colonoscopy where a camera is used to detect any polyps or cancers within the bowel.
 This can be very costly and invasive.

 If we can find those patients who are more likely to have bowel cancer through early detection from K9 Medical Detection, we can push them to the front of the colonoscopy queue and save more lives.

 The government's national bowel screening programme has been in operation since its rollout in 2017.
 The National screening unit expects a low 62% participation rate overall.

 Figures obtained from the Ministry of Health’s National Screening Unit, Screening Insights and Analytics Department shows lower than expected participation rates in some DHB’s of only 52% (Counties Manukau DHB - 31st July 2019).

 It has been reported that only 50% of Māori and Pasifika communities participate overall and are the group most likely to be diagnosed with bowel cancer before the age of 60.

 K9 Medical Detection NZ has strict protocols and robust methodologies for all canine medical detection training.
 Research trials are led by Professor Sarah Young, in conjunction with Associate Professor Michelle McConnell as Research Project Manager; Biostatistician Dr Vanessa Cave; K9MD Director Pauline Blomfield and a full clinical/medical advisory team.
 K9 Medical Detection NZ have clinical facilities in Dunedin including five laboratories for the safe handling and storing of all medical samples.

 In January 2020 K9MD German shepherd Levi commenced training to detect bowel cancer.
 In December 2020 The University of Otago issued a press release on the results of year one.